albanetienne/Flood-occurences-prediction/README.md

 # Flood prediction
-Regression with a flood probabilitw prediction dataset.
+Regression with a flood probability prediction dataset